 Expert step-by-step instructions for installing a conventional storage tank–style water heater

 For many homeowners, replacing an old water heater is simpler than they imagine, especially if the new unit is similar to the old one.
 If you want to switch from electric to gas or vice versa, however, discuss the various installation options with a professional.
+For information on buying a water heater, see our Storage Water Heater Buying Guide.

 If your home is in an earthquake zone, you will need to install straps around the new water heater (check with your local building department for exact specifications).